alecnmk/rubyshift/README.md

 - Actually, calculate_distance contains quite a lot of errors, i've tried to fix them, just to prive the idea is correct, but it seem to be not
 - Poulating DB from seeds
 - Idea of movement direction is very good
-- Models look pretty good, but speed is a bit too high :)
+- Models look pretty good, but speed of train that's equal to 50K mph (btw, you think mph are meters?..) is way too high :) you turn out to have 2 997 000 km after "run"
 - Idea with ticks is good.
 It would be great thou to have it configurable (heartbeat idea)
+- Move_at: wait_time is always 0.
+But that's good thou you guys thought of it.
+In move_at you should have put time_delta - wait_time in brackets.
+Otherwise you end up substituting time from distance, which is incorrect.

 # TEAM 2 #